takolad/readme-generator/README.md

 ## Questions

-   If you have any questions, comments, concerns I can be reached at my [GitHub Profile](https://github.com/takolad).
+   If you have any questions, comments, or concerns I can be reached at my [GitHub Profile](https://github.com/takolad).